raven2892/Raven-rd-media-player-for-Emby/README_EN.md

 The goal of Raven rd is to bring Emby media library management, remote playback, local media playback, and native Windows audio/video capabilities together in one unified desktop application.

-Unlike clients that are essentially web applications wrapped inside a desktop shell, Raven directly uses native Windows windows, D3D11 video output, WASAPI audio, and Windows display device information.
+Unlike clients that are essentially web applications wrapped inside a desktop shell, directly uses native Windows windows, D3D11 video output, WASAPI audio, and Windows display device information.
 This allows it to handle HDR, audio output, subtitles, playback controls, and local media files more directly.

 > **Raven rd is independently developed, tested, and maintained by one person, and will always be provided free of charge.**